-Post: a small titanium screw that is implanted into the jaw bone, acting as a replacement tooth root.
+Implant Post: A small titanium screw that is implanted into the jaw bone, acting as a replacement tooth root.

-Abutment: connecting the post and the restoration, the abutment helps to secure and stabilize your implant.
+Abutment: Connecting the implant post and the restoration, the abutment helps to secure and stabilize your implant.

-Dental crown or denture: the final restoration, seen above the gum line, replaces your lost tooth/teeth.
+Dental crown or denture: The final restoration, seen above the gum line, replaces your missing tooth or teeth.

 Why choose a dental implant?

 Dental implants are permanent and secure, giving you back natural chewing ability, confident speech, and a stable bite.
-Replacing the lost tooth root, dental implants also minimize bone loss in the jaw and changes in the fit of the bite and appearance of your smile.
+Dental implants also minimize bone loss in the jaw, improves your bite pattern and appearance of your smile.

 Am I a candidate for dental implants?

 Dr. Moore will meet with you and perform a thorough evaluation of your oral health before recommending the use of dental implants to replace missing teeth.
 Most patients can either be a good candidate or become a good candidate with the many procedure options available at our dental implant center.